HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 ##### 2.5.2.2) Update collection

-When the target data is a collection, the `at` attribute value will be ignored, and only actions such as `unite` for collections can be performed.
+When the target data is a collection, `at` attribute value will be ignored, and only actions such as `unite` for collections can be performed.
 An exception will be thrown if the update operation breaks the uniqueness condition of the collection.

 The following code defines a `$users` variable as a collection (using `id` as the unique key), and defines an array of `$new_users` objects: